What are Deprivation of Liberty Safeguards (DoLS)

-A Deprivation of Liberty Safeguard (DoLS) is part of the framework introduced by the Mental Capacity Act 2005 (MCA).
+The Deprivation of Liberty Safeguards (DoLS), which is an amendment to the Mental Capacity Act 2005.
+DoLS ensures people who cannot consent to their care arrangements in a care home or hospital are protected if those arrangements deprive them of their liberty.
 A person who is being deprived of their liberty as a result of their care needs is entitled to legal safeguards.
 This is to make sure that the restrictions in place to keep them safe are appropriate and proportionate.
 The Mental Capacity Act safeguards apply to people who are:

 - Over 18

 - Have “an impairment of or a disturbance in the functioning of, the mind or brain”

 - Who do not have the mental capacity to make decisions about their care or treatment

 The Deprivation of Liberty Safeguards (DoLS) procedure is designed to protect your rights if you are deprived of your liberty in a hospital or care home in England or Wales and you lack mental capacity to consent to being there.
 If it is assessed that you do not have mental capacity to consent to care or treatment, it may be necessary, in your best interests, for other people to decide to place you somewhere to receive it.
 The Mental Capacity Act 2005 allows other people to make best interest decisions on your behalf.
 Mental capacity means being able to understand and retain information and make a decision based on that information.
 A lack of mental capacity must be established before a decision can be made on your behalf.
 The care home or hospital where you stay must apply for, and be granted, a DoLS authorisation from a ‘supervisory body’.
 In England, this is always the local authority.
 Following the recent Supreme Court’s judgement in P v Cheshire West and Chester County Council and P and Q v Surrey County Council, the test for determining whether someone is being deprived of their liberty is that the person is:

 - Not free to leave; and